Visit our keyboard shortcuts docs for details

 You may reserve overnight permits up to four months before the following seasons and reservations close two days prior to a launch date.
 Day use permits are available year round.

 On both rivers, all launch ramps are outside park boundaries.
 Launch locations on the Green River include Green River State Park, Ruby Ranch or Mineral Bottom.
 On the Colorado River, boaters typically use the Potash or Moab ramps.
 You only need a park permit for the nights you will be inside the park (below Potash or Mineral Bottom ramps).
 Vehicles cannot reach the rivers near the Confluence.

 Unless groups have their own motors or a lot of time to paddle upstream, take out is via jet boat shuttle back to Moab.
 This service is available from two licensed operators:

-People interested in flat water permits should make their upstream travel arrangements before contacting the park.
-Permits are plentiful—it's more likely that shuttle availablility will be a limiting factor for your trip.
+People interested in flatwater permits should make their upstream travel arrangements before contacting the park.
+Permits are plentiful—it's more likely that shuttle availability will be a limiting factor for your trip.
 The National Park Service does not operate a shuttle service.

 The Bureau of Land Management (BLM) manages the riverways upstream of the park boundary, which include most launch locations.
 Permits are required for boating the Green River between Green River State Park and Mineral Bottom (Labyrinth Canyon).
 For more information, download a permit application from the Bureau of Land Management.

 Green River State Park and Ruby Ranch both charge a small fee for launches.
 Call Ruby Ranch at 435-650-3193, or Green River State Park at 435-564-3633 for more information.
 Permits are not required for overnight use or launches on BLM land along the Colorado River.

 Groups can plan on covering 15 to 20 miles per day during high water, 10 to 15 miles per day during low water, depending on the amount of time spent hiking or how much you paddle.